WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles-trinket/README.md

 ### Making turtles to show your hand and the computer's

 We will make two turtles, one to show ***your*** hand for rock, paper or scissors, and one to show the ***computer***'s.
-We will use the images of a left hand for the computer and the images of a right hand for you - the player.
+We will use the images of a left hand for you - the player, and the images of a right hand for the computer.

 We could call these turtles ```player``` and ```computer``` but you can choose any names you like.